Compatible ideals in Gorenstein rings

 \section{Further questions and examples}

-There are at least two ways which one could try generalize these results, we could weaken the $\bQ$-Gorenstein with index not divisible by $p$ hypothesis, or we could try to weaken the $F$-purity hypothesis.
+There are at least two ways which one could try generalize these results, we could try to remove the $\bQ$-Gorenstein hypothesis, or we could try to weaken the $F$-purity hypothesis.

-\begin{question}[Removing the $\bQ$-Gorenstein index hypothesis] Suppose that $R$ is an $F$-finite $F$-pure ring.
-Is every compatible ideal always the trace ideal of some finite ring extension? \end{question}
+\begin{question}[Removing the $\bQ$-Gorenstein hypothesis] Suppose that $R$ is an $F$-finite $F$-pure local ring.
+Is every uniformly compatible ideal always the trace ideal of some finite ring map? \end{question}

 Our proof doesn't seem to generalize to this setting.
-While we can take canonical covers $R \subseteq T$, and the canonical cover is still $F$-pure by \cite{CarvajalRojasFiniteTorsors}, we do not see that the associated trace map satisfies $\Tr(\fn) \subseteq \fm$ for \emph{all} prime ideals $\fn \in T$ lying over $\fm \in R$.
-This only seems to be apparent to us at the minimal primes of the non-$\bQ$-Gorenstein locus.
+Indeed, as mentioned in the introduction, a positive answer to this question would imply that splinters (and hence weakly $F$-regular rings) are strongly $F$-regular.

-Instead, as we try to weaken the $F$-purity hypothesis (say while keeping the quasi-Gorenstein hypothesis which implies that locally there there exists $\Phi \in \Hom_R(F_* R, R)$ generating the $\Hom$-set), we quickly notice that there are potentially infinitely many compatible ideals.
-However, there is a distinguished \emph{finite} set of compatible ideals, the \emph{fixed ideals}.
+Alternately, we might try to weaken the $F$-purity hypothesis.
+For simplicity, let us work in the quasi-Gorenstein setting which implies that there there exists $\Phi \in \Hom_R(F_* R, R)$ generating the $\Hom$-set.
+In this case, the unifomly compatible ideals are exactly the $\Phi$-compatible ideals and there can be infinitely many of them.
+However, there is a distinguished \emph{finite} set of $\Phi$-compatible ideals, the \emph{$\Phi$-fixed ideals}.
 In this setting, an ideal is ($\Phi$-)fixed if

 instead of merely $\subseteq$.
-See \cite{BlickleBockleCartierModulesFiniteness} for the fact that there are only finitely many such ideals and the test ideal is the smallest not contained in any minimal prime.
-It is also easy to see that for a surjective $\Phi$ the compatible ideals are always fixed.
+See \cite{BlickleBockleCartierModulesFiniteness} for the fact that there are only finitely many such ideals and the test ideal is the smallest such ideal not contained in any minimal prime.
+It is also easy to see that for a surjective $\Phi$ (the case when $R$ is $F$-pure) the compatible ideals are always fixed.

-\begin{question}[Weakening the $F$-purity hypothesis] Suppose $R$ is an $F$-finite quasi-Gorenstein ring.
-Is every fixed ideal $I$ always the trace ideal of some finite ring extension? \end{question}
+\begin{question}[Weakening the $F$-purity hypothesis] Suppose $(R, \fm)$ is an $F$-finite quasi-Gorenstein local ring.
+Is every fixed ideal $I$ always the trace ideal of some finite ring map? \end{question}